KorolevskyMax/imglab/README.md

   - Coco json will either decode a shape as a circle or a polygon.
 As there is no reliable way of determining if a shape is a rectangle or a polygon
 - __Encode Dlib XML__
   - Label shall be encoded with either the shape.label or shape.type
-- __Google Analytics__
-  - Modified the data sent to google analytics

 ## Removed Features
 - __gridlines__